 - Teams must produce a minimum of two “blog” posts or articles, and multimedia documentation (e.g., photos and video) to be shared via the CITRIS and the Banatao Institute website and social media, where appropriate.

-- All project teams must present their project at a CITRIS and the Banatao Institute-organized showcase event in early April 2018.
+- All project teams must present their project at a CITRIS and the Banatao Institute-organized showcase event during the spring semester.

 - PLEASE NOTE: It is your responsibility to determine if your project includes “Human Subjects Research.”
 If yes, you must ensure that all IRB approvals, if necessary, have been obtained before work on your project begins.
 NO FUNDS WILL BE ALLOCATED FOR ANY PART OF YOUR PROJECT if verification in the form of the review letter from IRB has not been received.
 More information on IRB requirements available at http://cphs.berkeley.edu/